 Reserve Bank cyber security chief Andrew Pade.

 “You understand what’s important to you as a business.
-It might be your contact list or your pricing, then you put layers of protection around your crown jewels.”
+It might be your contact list or pricing; then you put layers of protection around your crown jewels.”

-“There is no silver bullet that can guarantee to eliminate the problem.”
+“No silver bullet can guarantee to eliminate the problem.”

-The forum heard a new government-funded program would launch later this year or early 2018 to help small business identify cyber security risks and implement protection.
+The forum heard a new government-funded program would launch later this year or early 2018 to help small businesses identify cyber security risks and implement protection.

-The Council of Registered Ethical Security Testers [CREST] was founded as a not-for-profit company with a one-off grant from the Attorney General’s Department.
+The Council of Registered Ethical Security Testers [CREST] was founded as a not-for-profit company with a one-off Attorney General’s Department grant.

 The organisation will provide assessment, accreditation, certification, education and training in cyber security.